coderbyheart/blog/_posts/2014-11-28-give-your-dots-to-dotHIV.md

 ![dotHIVify popup](/uploads/2014/11/dothivify.png)

 Head over to [mydotfor.hiv/dothivify](http://mydotfor.hiv/dothivify/) to download the script.
 They even built a configurator to adapt the script to your needs.
 Afterwards you need to add it to your websites source code, just before the `</body>` tag.
+Make sure to test it–as with all software their might be bugs.

 As always with our projects at dotHIV the source code [is available at GitHub](https://github.com/dothiv/dothivify).